Swing Trading vs. Scalping: Which One is More Profitable?

 Understanding Swing Trading and Scalping

-Swing trading and scalping focus on short-term price movements, but they differ in duration, risk, and strategy execution.
-Let’s define each:
+Swing trading and scalping focus on short-term price changes.
+But they differ in how long you hold positions, the risk, and how you trade.
+Here’s a quick rundown:

-• Swing Trading: Holding positions for several days or weeks to capture medium-term price swings.
+Swing Trading: You hold positions for days or weeks to catch medium-term price swings.

-• Scalping: Executing multiple small trades within minutes or seconds to profit from tiny price changes.
+Scalping: You make many small trades in minutes or seconds to profit from tiny price changes.

 Key Differences Between Swing Trading and Scalping